-Accounting I is designed to acquaint students with the nature and purpose of accounting, and the accounting cycle, including preparation of financial statements, accounting systems design as they pertain to specialized journals, cash, accounts receivables and inventories.
-Quarter Credit Hours 5.5
+Accounting I is designed to acquaint students with the nature and purpose of accounting.
+Students are introduced to the accounting cycle, where they identify, record and summarize accounting data, including the preparation of financial statements.
+Also included in the course is accounting systems design as it pertains to cash, accounts receivables and inventories.
+Corequisite: FIT1020.
+(HO) Quarter Credit Hours 5.5